 Hepatitis B core antibody (HBcAb)

 HBsAg characteristically appears during the incubation period, usually 1 to 6 weeks before clinical or biochemical illness develops, and implies infectivity of the blood.
 It disappears during convalescence.
 However, HBsAg is occasionally transient.
 The corresponding protective antibody (anti-HBs) appears weeks or months later, after clinical recovery, and usually persists for life; thus, its detection indicates past HBV infection and relative immunity.
-In 5 to 10% of patients, HBsAg persists and antibodies do not develop; these patients become asymptomatic carriers of the virus or develop chronic hepatitis.
+In 5 to 10% of patients, HBsAg persists and antibodies do not develop; these patients develop chronic hepatitis B.

 HBcAb reflects antibody to the viral core.
 Hepatitis B core antigen (HBcAg) is detectable in infected liver cells but not in serum except by special techniques.
 Antibody to HBcAg (anti-HBc, or HBcAb) usually appears at the onset of clinical illness; thereafter, titers gradually diminish, usually over years or life.
 Its presence with anti-HBs indicates recovery from previous HBV infection.
 Anti-HBc is also present in chronic HBsAg carriers, who do not mount an anti-HBs response.
 In acute infection, anti-HBc is mainly of the IgM class, whereas in chronic infection, IgG anti-HBc predominates.
 IgM anti-HBc is a sensitive marker of acute HBV infection and occasionally is the only marker of recent infection, reflecting a window between disappearance of HBsAg and appearance of anti-HBs.